hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 They will be in good company.
-Towards the end of the 19th century, the mathematician [Charles Hermite](https://en.wikipedia.org/wiki/Charles_Hermite) wrote, with typical French bombast, "I turn with terror and horror from this lamentable scourge of functions with no derivatives".
+Towards the end of the 19th century, the mathematician [Charles Hermite](https://en.wikipedia.org/wiki/Charles_Hermite) wrote, with typical fin de siècle bombast, "I turn with terror and horror from this lamentable scourge of functions with no derivatives".

 The moral is that, by trying to break theorems, ask bold